HyperTars/Greloupis/backend/readme.md

     - You should configure variables like **MongoDB endpoint**, **AWS settings**, loggings, and other settings in [BaseConfig](configs/config_base.py), [DevConfig](configs/config_dev.py), [TestConfig](configs/config_test.py), [ProdConfig](configs/config_prod.py)
         - Note that [TestConfig](configs/config_test.py) is only used for `make tests` and Continuous Integration Test.
 You'd better create an independent **MongoDB Collection** for it.
 For developemt use, we recommend you configure [DevConfig](configs/config_dev.py), for production user, configure [ProdConfig](configs/config_prod.py)
         - See how it is related to environment variables [Settings](settings.py)
-        - AWS endpoint should be set to the [environment variables](../documents/EnvironmentSettings.md)
+        - All these MongoDB endpoints and AWS endpoint should be set to the [environment variables](../documents/EnvironmentSettings.md)
         - **`AWS_AUTH_KEY`** is a self-defined aws-backend communication authentication key that makes sure irrelevant post would not be executed.
 Here is how it is [used](routes/route_video.py) (`video.route('/aws')`) and [imported](configs/config_base.py)
     - Other settings like [Logging Settings](configs/logging.yml) and [uWSGI Settings](configs/uwsgi.ini)(for docker use)